davecalnan/is4444/readme.md

 Most routes respond with a view as handled by the [src/views.php](https://github.com/davecalnan/is4444/blob/master/src/views.php) file.
 If a file exists with the name of the requested view, the file will be required.
 If not, a '404 view not found' message will be shown.

+Views can access database records via the [src/database/getters.php](https://github.com/davecalnan/is4444/blob/master/src/database/getters.php) functions to get the data they need to display.

 Submitted forms for either creating posts / comments / users or logging in are accessed directly and sit in the [public/forms](https://github.com/davecalnan/is4444/blob/master/public/forms) directory.
+These make use of the [src/database/setters.php](https://github.com/davecalnan/is4444/blob/master/src/database.setters.php) functions.

 Posts can be created by authenticated users and are associated with the user who creates them via foreign key.